drewherron/aaruchive/README.md

 2. **Directory Reading**: Reads the source directories list, processing each directory separately while preserving its original name in the backup location.

 3. **Exclusion Processing**:
-   - Reads the exclusion file (if provided)
-   - For each source directory, filters the exclusions to find only those relevant to that directory
+   - **Pattern exclusions**: Passed directly to rsync via `--exclude-from` for efficient pattern matching across all files
-   - Converts full exclusion paths to relative paths that rsync can understand
+   - **Path exclusions**: Processed per-directory to convert absolute paths to relative paths that rsync can understand
-   - Creates temporary exclusion files tailored to each source directory
+   - Creates temporary exclusion files for path-based exclusions when needed

 4. **Rsync Configuration**: Uses rsync with these options:
    - `-a` (archive): Preserves permissions, ownership, timestamps, and other attributes